 Cure JM is making extraordinary progress in juvenile myositis research, including a partnership with ReveraGen Biotech to advance the drug vamorolone toward a clinical trial in JM.

-In speaking with JM families, we’ve identified seven “best practices” that are absolutely crucial when you, your child and family are battling juvenile myositis.
+In speaking with JM families nationwide, we have identified six, “mindful tips,” that are crucial when you, your child, and your family are battling JM.

 This comprehensive guide to juvenile dermatomyositis features over 450 pages with contributions from over 80 experts and medical professionals.

-Sue Maillard, Clinical Specialist Physiotherapist in Pediatric Rheumatology and Musculoskeletal Pain Juvenile myositis patients and parents of children with JM often ask how important exercise is while on the path to recovery and remission.
-That question was recently addressed beautifully at the Global Conference on Myositis presentation by physical therapist Sue Maillard, a foremost expert, clinical […]
+Juvenile myositis patients and parents of children with JM often ask how important exercise is while on the path to recovery and remission.

-Connect locally!
-Join one of our Cure JM Chapter Facebook Groups and meet other Cure JM Families at an upcoming event in your area.
 Connecting with families can be a great source of knowledge and support.
 To connect with other families in your region, find your area below or contact Betsy Leon at email@example.com.
-All […]

-Rebecca E. Sadun, MD, Ph.D.
 Dr. Sadun is a pediatric and adult rheumatologist at Duke University, a Cure JM Center of Excellence.
 She recently presented at the Global Conference on Myositis (GCOM) on transitioning care from pediatric rheumatology to adult care.
-Dr. Sadun notes several concerning statistics relating transition to adult care: Dr. Sadun reports […]

 Having a chronic and rare disease is a challenging experience for anyone to go through, and especially difficult on children and adolescents.